codddarrr/stashapp-plugins-repo/plugins/floating-scene-player/README.md

 ## Features

 ### 🎬 Floating Video Player
-- **Launch Button**: Click the ⛶ button in the bottom-right corner to open the floating player
+- **Launch Button**: Click the ⛶ button in the bottom-right corner to toggle the floating player
-- **Always Available**: The player stays visible while browsing any scenes page
+- **Persistent Mode**: Optional setting to keep player open across all pages while browsing
 - **Draggable**: Click and drag the title bar to reposition the player anywhere on screen (works on mobile!)
 - **Resizable**: Drag the resize handle in the bottom-right corner to adjust size (touch-friendly 40×40px handle)
 - **Auto-Orientation**: Automatically resizes to vertical (360×720px) or horizontal (640×460px) based on video aspect ratio
-- **Close Button**: Click the × button in the title bar to hide the player
+- **Theme Matching**: Automatically adapts to your Stash UI theme colors (configurable)

 ### 🔗 Smart Navigation Links
 When a video is playing, navigation links appear in the footer: